 Briefly, vitamin K is a fat-soluble vitamin supplement, which has anti-coagulant properties among other benefits to the body.
 Most one a day supplements do include a small percentage of Vitamin K in its assortment of minerals and nutrients.
 However, vitamin K may not be beneficial for everyone.

 Vitamin K and How It Relates to the Body In 1935, Dr. Dam won the Nobel Peace Prize for discovering that Vitamin K was significant in preventing severe hemorrhage in animals.
 It was subsequently, called koagulation, and “Vitamin K” for short.
-The English form, coagulation, ... more
+The English form, coagulation, refers to bl... more

 In 1935, Dr. Dam won the Nobel Peace Prize for discovering that Vitamin K was significant in preventing severe hemorrhage in animals.
 It was subsequently, called koagulation, and “Vitamin K” for short.